deploy15/blogdown_source/content/home/teaching.md

 +++

-This is an example of using the *custom* widget to create your own homepage section.
+#This is an example of using the *custom* widget to create your own homepage section.

-I am a teaching instructor for the following courses at University X:

-- CS101: An intro to computer science
-- CS102: An intro to computer science
-- CS103: An intro to computer science
-- CS104: An intro to computer science
-- CS105: An intro to computer science
-- CS106: An intro to computer science
-- CS107: An intro to computer science
+Sharing my knowledge and skill set is one of my greatest desire and i've taugh in various location like:

+- Cambridge broadband Network (http://www.cbnl.com) as a Training specialist in Weat, East & Central Africa
+- Database Systems as a Teaching Assistant
+- Introduction to Systems Analysis as a Teaching Assistant
+- Requirements Engineering as a Teaching Assistant